 When my daughter was little, I used to make her a version of these green waffles in pancake form minus the green.
 She drizzled a bit of maple syrup on top and gobbled them up!
 She’s older now but the recipe is still so much fun to make that I decided to revisit it and give it a twist.
 I made it into waffle form for a post with @easyhealthykids x @bumkinsbaby.

-Such a simple, minimal ingredient and healthy recipe for little tots!
+Such a simple, minimal ingredient and healthy recipe for kids!
 For my grownup version waffles I do add a little sugar and salt, but that’s for another time! 😝

 💛1 cup of whole wheat or spelt flour